Spring School 2026

 Dates and Timings

-We will depart Edinburgh on 24th May at around midday (12:00), with a coach taking us to the venue (Sabhal Mòr Ostaig) on the Isle of Skye.
+We will depart Edinburgh on 24th May in the early afternoon, with a coach taking us to the venue (Sabhal Mòr Ostaig) on the Isle of Skye.
 The return journey to Edinburgh will take place on 29th May, arriving back in Edinburgh in the evening.
 We will update this page with further timetable information and pick-up and drop-off locations once confirmed.

 Why Attend